jbuehl/carputer/README.md

 - elevation
 - number of satellites

-The real time clock on the GPS board provides the current time immediately at startup and that is used to set the system time since there may not be a network connection to get it from a time server.
-As soon as satellites are acquired the GPS time is used to update the RTC.
-The time is stored as UTC.
-The time that is displayed on the UI is converted to the time zone that the vehicle is in based on the latitude and longitude.
 Speed, heading, and elevation are provided from GPS data.
 Because I had some issues with accuracy of the elevation with this GPS unit, the elevation is also calculated from the latitude and longitude using the Shuttle Radar Topography Mission data.
 A button on the UI allows selection of this.
 The number of satellites gives an indication of the quality of the GPS data.

 ### Vehicle diagnostics

 Vehicle diagnostic data is acquired from the CAN bus via the OBD-II connector.
 This is interfaced through the UART board and serial to USB adapter.
 The data displayed is

-- engine RPMs
+- engine RPM
 - battery voltage
 - intake air temperature
 - coolant temperature